 Tools, strategies, and techniques used to detect potential and actual occurrences of a cyber security event-taking place, or an event that has taken place.

-- Anomalies and Events (DE.AE): Anomalous activity is potential impact of events is understood detected in a timely manner and the potential impact of events is understood.
+- Anomalies and Events (DE.AE): Anomalous activity and the potential impact of events is understood and detected in a timely manner.

 - Security Continuous Monitoring (DE.CM): The information system and assets are monitored at discrete intervals to identify cybersecurity events and verify the effectiveness of protective measures.